UnEvolvedGod/Flash-Cards/README.md

-Here’s a polished write-up for your GitHub project:

----

 # **Flash Card GUI Application**

 A simple and intuitive GUI application designed to help users study any topic using flashcards.
 This program makes it easy to track progress and focus on areas that need improvement, ensuring a personalized and effective learning experience.